sirexeclp/energy-aware-computing/report/report.md

 # Conclusion

 This series of experiments showed that setting a power limit during training can reduce the consumed energy.
-Further do the energy savings on the lowest possible power limit (150W) outweigh the increase in execution time, making it overall the best setting, when energy is considered.
+The energy savings on the lowest possible power limit (150W) outweigh the increase in execution time, making it overall the best setting, when energy is considered.
 This behavior could be shown for two different network architectures, belonging to the family of cov/resnets.
 Small networks with power draw always below the lowest power limit can not be optimized using this method.

-For the tested networks a quadratic relation between power limit and energy, time and EDP have been shown.
+For the tested networks a quadratic relations between power limit and energy, time and EDP have been shown.

 \newpage